CMSgov/qpp-conversion-tool/DEVELOPER.md

 You should run the test suite before submitting a PR to github.

 All the tests are executed on our Continuous Integration infrastructure and a PR can only be merged once the tests pass.

+## Third Party Extensions

+Finished a cool new feature or fix for the conversion tool?
+Please feel free submit a pull request to our repository (https://github.com/CMSgov/qpp-conversion-tool) for any changes made.
+We appreciate and thank you for your patronage!